Superman II: The Richard Donner Cut: History

-Following the release of Superman in December 1978, it was widely assumed that Donner would be recalled to complete the remainder of the sequel.
+Following Supermans December 1978 release, it was widely assumed that Donner would be recalled to complete the remainder of the sequel.
 Spengler had encountered Variety columnist Army Archerd at a Christmas party, and assured him that while there had been tension, he was proud of the film and looked forward to working with him on the sequel.
 Archerd then contacted Donner in which he responded "If he's on it—I'm not."
 However, a number of events led to Donner's eventual replacement as director of the movie.
 Most importantly, producers Alexander and Ilya Salkind announced that Marlon Brando's completed scenes for Superman II would be excised from the movie in order for them to avoid having to pay the actor the reported 11.75% of gross U.S. box-office takings he was now demanding for his performance in the sequel.
 Donner publicly lambasted this decision, announcing that he would make the film his way or not at all.
 In January 1979, Donner had told Variety, "That means no games...
 They have to want me to do it.
 It has to be on my terms and I don't mean financially.
 I mean control."
 As Donner had become unavailable during the European promotional campaign for Superman, the Salkinds approached Guy Hamilton to take over directional reins for Superman II since Lester was filming Cuba (1979) at the time.
 However, Hamilton was unavailable, but by the time Superman II was ready to begin filming, Lester had completed Cuba and was available to direct.

 Eventually, on March 15, 1979, the Salkinds decided to replace Donner with Richard Lester.
 Donner recalled that "One day, I got a telegram from them saying my services are no longer needed and that my dear friend Richard Lester would take over.
 To this day, I have not heard from them."
 Ilya Salkind countered, "Dick Donner said, 'I will do the second movie on my terms and without [Pierre] Spengler'...Spengler was my friend since childhood and my father and I were very loyal guys.
 We said no, and it really boiled down to that."